History of rail transportation in the United States: Locomotives

 In the early years American railroads imported many steam locomotives from England.
 While the B&O and the PRR built many of their own steam locomotives, other railroads purchased from independent American manufacturers.
 Prominent among the early steam manufacturers were Norris, Baldwin and Rogers, followed by Lima and Alco later in the 19th and 20th centuries.

+The Jeffrey Manufacturing Company of Columbus, Ohio built the first American electric mining locomotive in 1888.

 Diesel locomotives were first developed in Europe after World War I, and U.S. railroads began to use them widely in the 1930s and 1940s.
 Most U.S. roads discontinued use of steam locomotives by the 1950s.
 A diesel engine was expensive to build, but was less complex and easier to maintain than a steam locomotive, and required only one person to operate.
 This meant reduced costs and greater reliability for the railroads.
 Several companies developed fast streamliner trains, such as the Super Chief and the California Zephyr during the 1930s and 1940s.
 Their locomotives used either diesel or similar internal combustion engine designs.
 See Dieselisation in North America.

 Though electric railways expanded in Europe, they never reached the same popularity in North America.
 They were built primarily in the north-west and the north-east beginning in the late 19th century.
 While some railroads used electric locomotives for both freight and passenger trains, by the end of the 20th century most freight trains were pulled only by diesel locomotives.
 The Northeast Corridor, the most heavily traveled passenger line in the US, is one of few long lines currently operating with electrification.
 See Railroad electrification in the United States.

 Signalling and communications

 Early forms of American railroad signaling and communication were virtually non-existent; the railroads initially managed their train operations using timetables.
 However, there was no means of timely communication between engineers and dispatchers, and occasionally two trains inadvertently would be sent on a collision course, or "cornfield meet."
 With the advent of the telegraph in the 1840s, more-sophisticated systems were developed that allowed the dissemination of alterations to the timetable, known as train orders.
 These orders temporarily overrode the timetable, allowing the rescheduling and cancellation or addition of trains.
 The earliest recorded use of train orders was by the Erie Railroad in 1851.

 The development of the electrical track circuit in the 1870s led to the use of systems of block signals, which improved the railroads' safety, speed and efficiency.
 Mechanical interlockings, which prevented conflicting movements at rail junctions and crossings, were also introduced in the U.S. in the 1870s, after their initial development in Britain.
 By the mid-20th century railroads had begun replacing mechanical interlockings with electronic interlocking systems.

+The Rail Safety Improvement Act of 2008 strengthened several aspects of railroad safety.
+Most notable is a requirement for installation of positive train control technology on most of the US railroad network.
+The technology was operational on all required railroads in 2020.